1984not-GmbH/molch/README.md

 $ scan-build cmake ..
 $ scan-build make
 ```
-or run the script `run-static-analysis.sh` from the projects root directory.
+or run the script `ci/clang-static-analysis.sh`.

 size of a packet
 ----------------